-The QS Administrator or appropriate Plant Quality Representative at the satellites is responsible for overseeing the defining and implementing of an effective document control system.
+The QS Administrator is responsible for overseeing the defining and implementing of an effective document control system.
 Environmental document control is maintained in accordance with Trans-Matic's quality system procedures and work instructions as listed below.
-For HPC & APC:

 QP-QA-801 Corporate Document Control